-Beth de Araújo is an LA based Writer and Director from San Francisco recently featured in Filmmaker Magazine’s 25 New Faces of Independent Film.
-Her feature screenplay, Josephine, was accepted into the 2017 Sundance Screenwriters Intensive Lab and is a recipient of the SFFILM Rainin Filmmaking Grant.
-This will be Araújo’s feature directorial debut film.
-In 2017, she has directed 2 episode of television for Lifetime Movie Network and Araújo is currently in post on two short films, one that she shot through the AFI Directing Workshop for Women.
-Following this, she will be a shadowing director for American Crime Story: Katrina through the Ryan Murphy HALF Program early 2018.
+Beth de Araújo is a Writer and Director recently featured in Filmmaker Magazine’s 25 New Faces of Independent Film.
+Her feature screenplay, Josephine, participated in the 2018 Sundance Screenwriters Lab and is a recipient of the SFFILM Rainin Filmmaking Grant.
+Josephine will mark her feature directorial debut.
+In 2017, Araújo directed 2 episodes of television for Lifetime Movie Network and was a shadowing director within the Ryan Murphy HALF Program.
+She is in post with two short films, one of which was shot through the AFI Directing Workshop for Women, based on her Gawker essay, I Want To Marry A Creative Jewish Girl.
 Araújo has a BA in Sociology from The University of California Berkeley, and an MFA from the American Film Institute.
 Her mother is Chinese-American and her father is from Brazil.